Healthdirect Free Australian health advice you can count on.

 What is younger onset dementia?

-Younger onset dementia is used to describe any form of dementia that develops in people under the age of 65.
-Dementia has been diagnosed in people in their 50s, 40s and even in their 30s.
-It is sometimes called early onset dementia.
+Younger onset dementia is any form of dementia that occurs in people between the ages of 14 to 65 years.
+It's sometimes called early onset dementia.

 What are the symptoms of younger onset dementia?

-Many conditions can produce symptoms that are similar to dementia, such as vitamin and hormone deficiencies, depression, medication, infections and brain tumours.
+Many other conditions can produce symptoms that are like dementia, such as:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.